openssl/openssl/doc/designs/quic-design/quic-api.md

 **Blocking Considerations:** Blocks until at least one byte is available or an error occurs if in blocking mode (including the peek functions).

+If the read part of the stream has been finished by the peer, calls to `SSL_read` will fail with `SSL_ERROR_ZERO_RETURN`.

+If a stream has terminated in a non-normal fashion (for example because the stream has been reset, or the connection has terminated), calls to `SSL_read` will fail with `SSL_ERROR_SSL`.

+`SSL_get_stream_read_state` can be used to clarify the stream state when an error occurs.

 #### `SSL_write`, `SSL_write_ex`

 | Semantics | `SSL_get_error` | Can Tick? | CSHL          |